THE SECURITY BRUTALIST

 This is exactly why we need Security Brutalism.

-No elegant abstractions that hide critical security decisions.
-No "clever" solutions that only make sense to their original architect.
-No documentation that lives solely in someone's head or in a Slack thread from three years ago.
+Security should not depend on elegant abstractions that conceal critical decisions.
+It should not rely on clever solutions that only make sense to their original architect, nor should documentation exist only in someone's head or in a forgotten Slack thread from three years ago.

 The Brutalist Security approach makes security decisions explicit and visible.
-Firewall rules that clearly state their purpose.
-Access controls that document their business justification.
-Monitoring systems that don't require a PhD in the previous admin's thought process to understand.
+Firewall rules state their purpose clearly.
+Access controls document their business justification.
+Monitoring systems can be understood without reconstructing the previous administrator's thought process.

 Building for the Future Archaeologist

-Security Brutalism goes beyond making things work – it ensures systems remain understandable for the security professional who will inherit your work five years from now.
-The goal is creating systems that don't require a team of digital archaeologists to secure properly.
+Security Brutalism goes beyond making things work.
+It ensures systems remain understandable for the security professional who inherits them years later.
+The objective is to create systems that can be secured and maintained without requiring a team of digital archaeologists.

-Because in the end, the most elegant security solution is worthless if it dies with its creator.
-But a Brutalist Security implementation?
-That's built to outlast empires.
+In the end, even the most elegant security solution loses value if it dies with its creator.
+A Brutalist Security implementation is designed to endure.

 Stop making future security professionals dig through your digital ruins.
 Build security that speaks for itself.